discopop-project/discopop/docs/setup/discopop.md

 - `-DDP_HYBRID_PROFILING=[0|1]` &ndash; Enbale hybrid profiling.
 Default: `1`.
 - `-DDP_MEMORY_REGION_DEALIASING=[0|1]`: Enable or disable the generation of dependency de-aliasing information.
 Reduces potential false positive parallelization suggestions, but increases the profiling overhead.
 - `-DDP_STACK_ACCESS_DETECTION=[0|1]`: Enable or disable stack dependency detection.
 Enabling will reduce false positive dependences, but increase the profiling overhead.
 This flag only has an effect on the results, if `-DDP_HYBRID_PROFILING=0`.
-- `-DDP_CALLSTACK_PROFILING=[0|1]`: Enable or disable callstack profiling.
-Enabling will allow the detection of parallelization suggestions for more complex code regions, but significantly increase the profiling overhead.

 #### Development and debugging
 - `-DDP_RTLIB_VERBOSE=[0|1]` &ndash; Enable verbose output during profiling.